What is your favorite type of dog?

 Training Tips

-They must be exercised as they are active, large animals with strong and athletic builds.
+They must be exercised, as they are active, large animals with strong and athletic builds.
 Walking a German Shepherd daily is a simple way to keep it healthy and happy.

-This one of the first things that your dog should be trained to do.
+This is one of the first things that your dog should be trained to do.
 Teach him or her to walk beside you, not to pull, etc.

-But, you can’t expect that overnight.
+But you can’t expect that overnight.
 You also have to be aware of your role in their emotional development.
-Just as with a child, they are learning all about the world and they are looking to you for cues, and to show them the way.
+Just as with a child, they are learning all about the world, and they are looking to you for cues and to show them the way.

-These are not the types of dogs who can be left alone for hours on end in a small apartment or that will sleep in the sun all day.
+These are not the types of dogs that can be left alone for hours on end in a small apartment or that will sleep in the sun all day.
 They will require that you make time for them and that you are interested in nurturing their development.

-The Truth About Germans Shepherds Loyalty
+The Truth About German Shepherds Loyalty

 German Shepherds are not born any more loyal than any other breed.

-Mutual respect and admiration are essential but humans must take a strong leadership role early and allow the dog to feel safe in the presence of those whom they learn to trust.
-This type of relationship will create a dog who is very emotionally stable, loyal and happy.
+Mutual respect and admiration are essential, but humans must take a strong leadership role early and allow the dog to feel safe in the presence of those whom they learn to trust.
+This type of relationship will create a dog who is very emotionally stable, loyal, and happy.

 The most important thing to understand about German Shepherds loyalty is that they are a product of their environment and their training.

-If they are not properly cared for and nurtured, they can become very problematic, destructive and even aggressive and dangerous.
+If they are not properly cared for and nurtured, they can become very problematic, destructive, and even aggressive and dangerous.

-But, when they are treated with love and kindness as well as given discipline and a sense of purpose they flourish and grow into some of the most wonderful dogs that you will ever meet.
+But when they are treated with love and kindness, as well as given discipline and a sense of purpose, they flourish and grow into some of the most wonderful dogs that you will ever meet.

-If you are considering bringing one into your home be sure that you are ready for the responsibility and you will be able to reap the rewards of this unique and wonderful breed.
+If you are considering bringing one into your home, be sure that you are ready for the responsibility, and you will be able to reap the rewards of this unique and wonderful breed.

 Resources